 Fair Value Framework (IFRS 13)

-• the valuation technique(s) appropriate for the measurement.
+• Suitable valuation techniques for the measurement.

-Particular asset or liability and its characteristics
+Specific asset or liability and its characteristics

 Unit of account